Lukas Franks PI

 4

 I couldn’t see them.
 They knew what they were doing.
 They stayed behind me as they hustled me down the street and into an empty lot.
 They shoved me through weeds and garbage and then pushed me face first into a wall.
 The meaty hand grabbed my coat and spun me around.
-Now I could see them: a big gorilla and a weasel, both in expensive suits.
-The weasel had a Smith & Wesson .44 magnum thrust in my face.
+Now I could see them: a big gorilla and a weasel, both in expensive sharkskin suits.
+The weasel had a Smith & Wesson .44 magnum shoved in my face.

 “Gentlemen, what can I do for you?”
 I asked.
 I faked a smile and slowly raised my hands.
 Hey, I know when I’m beat.